tcassar-diss/report/planning/plan.md

     - Compare privilege of unfiltered/seccomp/proposed
     - Will require analysis tooling to identify which libraries make which syscalls
 - Calculating costs will be done by looking at slowdown across a broad range of benchmarks
     - Compare unfiltered, seccomp, proposed ### Success Criteria The user should be able to define an allowed set of system calls for each file-backed region of a process's address space
 - If a region makes a syscall not in its whitelist, the program should warn the user, kill the process, or kill all monitored processes (user configuration dependant)
-- The PoC should demonstrate a level of privilege reduction compared to a blanket system call filter for both large (e.g. `nginx`) and small (e.g. a C `hello world`) reduction in privilege for dynamically linked binaries
+- The solution should demonstrate a level of privilege reduction compared to a blanket system call filter for both large (e.g. `nginx`) and small (e.g. a C `hello world`) reduction in privilege for dynamically linked binaries
-- The applications running protected under the PoC should still be performant
+- The applications running protected under the solution should still be performant

+- `addrfilter` was implemented and shows promising results
+    - 38.2% privilege reduction in `redis`, 23.7% in `nginx`; two representative server workloads
+    - Saw no significant slowdown in non-intensive applications, and in the worst case, ~30% slowdown in Redis benchmark (stressful)
+    - More than acceptable worst case overhead for such a level of privilege reduction.

 ## Background